NIGMS/NIGMS-Sandbox/README.md

 ### NIH Cloud Lab

 NIH Cloud Lab’s goal is to make the cloud very easy and accessible for you, so that you can spend less time on administrative tasks and focus on your research.
 NIH Cloud Lab hosts cloud service provider-specific repositories with tutorials, guides, and useful resources.
 NIH Cloud Lab's GCP repository (https://github.com/STRIDES/NIHCloudLabGCP) can be used to learn how to use GCP by exploring the linked resources and completing the tutorials.

-[NIH Cloud Lab Tutorials](https://github.com/STRIDES/NIHCloudLabGCP/tree/main/tutorials) include the following topics:
+The [NIH Cloud Lab Tutorials](https://github.com/STRIDES/NIHCloudLabGCP/tree/main/tutorials) provide documentation and instruction on a wide variety of common bioinformatics use cases.
-+ Biomedical Workflows on GCP
-+ Download SRA Data
-+ Variant Calling
-+ VCF Query
-+ GWAS
-+ Proteomics
-+ Medical Imaging
-+ RNAseq
-+ scRNAseq
-+ BLAST
-+ Long Read Sequencing Analysis
-+ Public Data Sets
-+ Using the Life Sciences API

 ## Alternative Data Sources <a name="four"></a>